leventerguder/injavawetrust-docker/nigel_poulton_docker_deep_dive/Docker_Deep_Dive_Notes.md

 Docker provides a native driver for overlay networks.
 This makes creating them as simple as adding the --d overlay flag to the docker network create command.

+### Connecting to existing networks

+The following command will create a new MACVLAN network called “macvlan100” that will connect containers to VLAN 100.

+    docker network create -d macvlan \
+    --subnet=10.0.0.0/24 \
+    --ip-range=10.0.0.0/25 \
+    --gateway=10.0.0.1 \
+    -o parent=eth0.100 \
+    macvlan100

+MACVLAN uses standard Linux sub-interfaces, and you have to tag them with the ID of the VLAN they will connect to.
+In this example we’re connecting to VLAN 100, so we tag the sub-interface with .100 (etho.100).

+The macvlan100 network is ready for containers, so let’s deploy one with the following command.

+    docker container run -d --name mactainer1 \
+    --network macvlan100 \
+    alpine sleep 1d

+### Service Discovery

+As well as core networking, libnetwork also provides some important network services.

+Service discovery allows all containers and Swarm services to locate each other by name.
+The only requirement is that they be on the same network.

+Under the hood, this leverages Docker's embedded DNS server and the DNS resolver in each container.

+Every Swarm service and standalone container started with the --name flag will register its name and IP with the Docker DNS service.
+This means all containers and service replicas cna use the Docker DNS service to find each other.

+However, service discovery is network-scoped.
+This means that name resolution only works for containers and Services on the same network.
+If two containers are on different networks, they will not be able to resolve each other.

+It's possible to configure Swarm services and standalone containers with customized DNS options.
+For example, the --dns flag lets you specify a list of custom DNS servers to use in case the embedded Docker DNS server cannot resolve a query.

+    docker container run -it --name con1 \
+    --dns=8.8.8.8 \
+    --dns-search=nigelpoulton.com \
+    alpine sh

+### Ingress load balancing

+Swarm supports two publishing modes that make services accessible outside of the cluster:

+- Ingress mode (default)
+- Host mode

+Services published via ingress mode can be accessed from any node in the Swarm - even nodes not running a service replica.

+Services published via host mode can only be accessed by hitting nodes running service replicas.

+Ingress mode is the default.
+This means any time you publish a service with -p or --publish it will default to ingress mode.
+To publish a service in host mode you need to use the long format of the --publish flag and add mode=host.
+Let’s see an example using host mode.

+Behind the scenes, ingress mode uses a layer 4 routing mesh called the Service Mesh or the Swarm Mode Service Mesh.

+## Docker Networking - The Commands

+**docker network ls** : Lists all networks on the local Docker host.

+**docker network create** : Creates new Docker networks.
+By default, it creates them with the nat driver on Windows and the bridge driver on Linux.
+You can specify the driver (type of network) with the -d flag. docker network create -d overlay overnet will create a new overlay network called overnet with the native Docker overlay driver.

+**docker network inspect** : Provides detailed configuration information about a Docker network.

+**docker network prune** : Deletes all unused networks on a Docker host.

+**docker network rm**: Deletes specific networks on a Docker host.

+## Chapter Summary

+The Container Network Model (CNM) is the master design document for Docker networking and defines the three major constructs that are used to build Docker networks — sandboxes, endpoints, and networks.

+libnetwork is the open-source library, written in Go, that implements the CNM.
+It’s used by Docker and is where all of the core Docker networking code lives.
+It also provides Docker’s network control plane and management plane.

+Drivers extend the Docker network stack (libnetwork) by adding code to implement specific network types, such as bridge networks and overlay networks.
+Docker ships with several built-in drivers, but you can also use 3rd-party drivers.

+Single-host bridge networks are the most basic type of Docker network and are suitable for local development and very small applications.
+They do not scale, and they require port mappings if you want to publish your services outside of the network.
+Docker on Linux implements bridge networks using the built-in bridge driver, whereas Docker on Windows implements them using the built-in nat driver.

+Overlay networks are all the rage and are excellent container-only multi-host networks.
+We’ll talk about them in-depth in the next chapter.

+The macvlan driver (transparent on Windows) allows you to connect containers to existing physical networks and VLANs.
+They make containers first-class citizens by giving them their own MAC and IP addresses.
+Unfortunately, they require promiscuous mode on the host NIC, meaning they won’t work in the public cloud.

+Docker also uses libnetwork to implement basic service discovery, as well as a service mesh for container-based load balancing of ingress traffic.